NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

 - Consists of two containers.
 One container listens on port 80, while the other listens on port 5000.
 - Includes two Azure file shares as volume mounts, and each container mounts one of the shares locally.

-> [!NOTE]
-> Multi-container groups currently support only Linux containers.
+> **Note**: Multi-container groups currently support only Linux containers.
 For Windows containers, Azure Container Instances only supports deployment of a single instance.

 #### Deployment